BBITWestin/CI-CD-Pipeline-Challenges/Research_Overview.md

 OTHER QUESTIONS

 - To truely seperate all of our resources from everything else should we create a new subscription in azure?

+### NOTES:

+DB will eventually be wildcat db or copy of wildcat updated daily.

+Look into what github actions can do for us as far as testing succesffull deployments...